sameeraaslami/ITC-315---Scrum-Project---Team-02/README.md

 Daily Uploads:
 1. The Product Backlog (ITC 315 - Product Backlog) has been uploaded to the Documents Folder on Google Drive and Github as well.
 2. The Sprints Backlog (ITC 315 - Sprints' Backlog - AUAF Student Management System) has been uploaded to the Documents Folder on Google Drive and Github as well.
+3. Sprint Planning of the First Sprint titled as (First Sprint - Sprint Planning Meeting) has been uploaded to the First Sprint Folder on Google Drive.